A little about me —

 For the last few years, I lived in Melbourne, Australia, where I worked at Envato, a digital marketplace and ecosystem of sites & services for creatives.
-As editor of the Envato Blog, I manage Envato's publishing and editorial strategy - a mix of content marketing, storytelling, design inspiration, and more - with the goal of building the brand & community of Envato.
+As editor of the Envato Blog, I manage Envato's publishing and editorial strategy, to build the brand & community of Envato.

 I'm an AmeriCorps alum - I completed a year of service as an AmeriCorps VISTA member with Habitat for Humanity of Washington, D.C., where I worked on corporate partnerships, marketing campaigns, grant proposals, and events – contributing over $225K in new funding for affordable housing in D.C.

 I like podcasts, newsletters, and side projects.
 I co-founded The Bello Collective, a newsletter and publication about podcasts.
 What started in 2014 as one-person Tinyletter (formerly known as the Podcast Broadcast) grew into a widely read publication about the audio storytelling industry.
 Today, Bello is independently run by a team of writers and editors.
-Some nice things have been said about my work: in the Columbia Journalism Review, Vice i-D's Ten email newsletters written by cool women, Creative Mornings' Out of the Ordinary Newsletters, The Culture Trip's 10 Indispensable Newsletters for New Yorkers, and on a 99% Invisible episode.
-I was interviewed in the National Federation of Community Broadcasters, named one of Audacity & Audio's The 20 in their 20s of Podcasting, and highlighted in the 'broadcast' month of The Art Olympics.
+It was featured in the Columbia Journalism Review, Vice i-D's Ten email newsletters written by cool women, Creative Mornings' Out of the Ordinary Newsletters, The Culture Trip's 10 Indispensable Newsletters for New Yorkers, and on a 99% Invisible episode.
+I was interviewed for an article from the National Federation of Community Broadcasters, named one of Audacity & Audio's The 20 in their 20s of Podcasting, and highlighted in the 'broadcast' month of The Art Olympics.

 I'm passionate about diversity in the tech world (and in all worlds).
 I've written a little about my own experience, and I'm an advocate for diversity initiatives in education and the workplace.

-I'm currently a freelance editor for Better Humans, a tutorial writer for Envato Tuts+.
+I'm currently a freelance editor for Better Humans, and a tutorial writer for Envato Tuts+.
 I've written for Code Like a Girl, Muzli, Campaign Monitor, Audiologue, and some others.
 I’m available for freelance writing/editing projects.